Get the best cheap noise cancelling headphones (under $80) that don’t suck.

 No matter how much you spend on noise cancelling gear, there are no perfect headphones that could completely block everything.

 Even today’s technology cannot work fast enough to block quickly changing noise.
 That’s why most noise cancelling headphones work best with constant noises.
+Maybe the next generation of products will help with that.

-Also, if you could block all the environmental sounds, you would probably start going crazy.
+If you could block all the environmental sounds, you would probably start going crazy.

 Is Noise Cancelling Safe?